Percussio

 Tabla is the name usually given to a set of two percussive musical instruments originating from the Indian subcontinent.
 It can also be given to the daya (right-hand drum) which is the smaller of the two in the set, the other being the dagga, or baya .
 They are often played sitting cross-legged with the drums in front of the player and sitting on padded rings, allowing for more flexible movement for greater comfort and usability while playing.
 You can also swap the drums around if you are left-handed; however, the drums still have the same names with their different positions.
 The treble drum is usually tuned to the tonic note of the musical piece in question.
 Tabla can usually be found featuring in north Indian Hindustani classical music and sometimes (though less so often) in southern Carnatic classical music.
 Tabla has also been increasingly introduced to various modern Western styles/genres of music, The Beatles being a noteworthy example of this.

-My keen interest in this instrument was inspired by seeing Pete Lockett — now (and only recently as of this writing) retired — play at Frank Corniola and Drumtek’s Australia’s 17th Ultimate Drummers Weekend in 2009 when I went with my dad.
+My keen interest in this instrument was inspired by seeing Pete Lockett — now retired — play at Frank Corniola and Drumtek’s Australia’s 17th Ultimate Drummers Weekend in 2009 when I went with my dad.
 Pete is a world-renown percussionist who, among a number of other things, is possibly most well-known for composing and recording the percussion components of the soundtracks for five of the more recent 007 James Bond films (most notably and substantially, Quantum of Solace).
 He is also on the International Advisory Board for Can-Do Musos, a not-for-profit organisation for supporting musicians with disabilities, of which I am also a member.
 I was quite fascinated by his playing and had always wanted to know more.
 But for a long time, I suppressed my desire for knowledge and experience.

 Then in around Febrary – March 2022, I started taking lessons with Sam Evans, Ph.D, at the Melbourne Tabla School, who is a senior student of Tabla maestro Pandit Anindo Chatterjee, as well as Ustad Zakir Hussain, has a Masters degree in traditional Tabla repertoire and a doctorate in contemporary Tabla performance.
 In July 2022, I purchased my first complete Tabla set from India direct and by August, I had received it with excellent product quality and delivery service, from Somnath Kakade, a well-known Tabla manufacturer from the city of Pune, who makes tabla in Mumbai style.